-Due to the advent of wearable devices, large amounts of data can be collected and processed via mobile devices, which offers an opportunity to build personalized performance forecasting models.
-Mohammadzadeh et al. (Mohammadzadeh et al., 2018) applied a support vector machine predictor to predict the breathing rate based on the 3-D accelerations, heart rate, body temperature, electrodermal activity, humidity etc. in a controlled lab environment.
-Ming et al. (Ming and Jun, 2008; Xiao et al., 2010) used an FFNN to investigate the relationship between heart rate and physical activity in daily life with the help of a wearable physical activity recorder that monitors the 3-D accelerations of the body.
+Due to the advent of wearable devices, large amounts of data now can be collected and processed via mobile devices, which offers an opportunity to build personalized performance forecasting models.
+Mohammadzadeh et al. [11] applied a support vector machine predictor to predict the breathing rate based on the 3-D accelerations, heart rate, body temperature, electrodermal activity, humidity etc. in a controlled lab environment.
+Ming et al. [12], [13] used a FFNN to investigate the relationship between heart rate and physical activity in daily life with the help of a wearable physical activity recorder which monitors the 3-D accelerations of the body.

 RNNs exhibit sequential correlation and can seamlessly model problems with multiple inputs.
-These models are therefore widely used in natural language processing and time series prediction (Cho et al., 2014).
+These models are therefore widely used in natural language processing and time series prediction [14].
 In athletic performance forecasting, RNN based models can take personalized factors (such as blood pressure and running speed during exercise) to make a heart rate predictions.
-Ni et al. (Ni et al., 2019) proposed an LSTM-based model to learn a user's heart rate profile during exercise and offer workout route recommendation and short term heart rate prediction.
-Luo et al. (Luo and Wu, 2020) also proposed an LSTM-based model to predict heat rate based on heart rate signal, gender, age, accelerations and mental state.
-Bian et al. (Bian et al., 2019) tracked facial key points from each frame of facial videos to estimate heart rate.
+Ni et al. [8] proposed an LSTM-based model to learn a user's heart rate profile during exercise and offer workout route recommendation and short term heart rate prediction.
+Luo et al. [9] also proposed an LSTM-based model to predict heat rate based on heart rate signal, gender, age, accelerations and mental state.
+Bian et al. [4] tracked facial key points from each frame of facial videos to estimate heart rate.

 In summary, although there are other performance forecasting models, most studies focus on the heart rate profile collected either during daily activities or under laboratory conditions.
 There are few models that are course-specific and personalized to forecast a cyclist's heart rate and speed.
-However, such models can be beneficial to both cyclists and coaches.
+However, such a model can be beneficial to both cyclists and coaches.

-For example, a cyclist needs a model to establish various speed goals at different parts of a course before a competition or predict their heart rate based on given speed goals.
+For example, a cyclist needs a model to set up various speed goals at different parts of a course before a competition or predict their heart rate based on given speed goals.
 A coach can use such a model to evaluate the heart rate of a given athlete on a given course at a given speed to ensure the exercise intensity and avoid over-training.
 Likewise, when given specific heart rate goals, these models can be used to predict how fast a cyclist can/should ride at different parts of a course.